So, you think you’re ready to invest in a new website? That’s exciting!

 Unfortunately there isn’t much standardization in the web industry from a pricing perspective.
 If you get multiple quotes (and you should!), you’re likely going to find that those prices range drastically from one developer to the next.

-You might not have the slightest clue on what things should cost.
+You might not have the slightest clue on what things should cost – which is completely ok, if you’ve never bought a website before, how would you know what a ‘normal’ or ‘good’ price for a website is?
 While websites can range from free (do-it-yourself options) to hundreds of thousands of dollars— according to a study in 2020 by WebFX, here are some of the average prices for different kinds of websites in the US:

-As you can see, even those price ranges vary widely.
+As you can see, even those average price ranges vary widely.

 Your individual needs and the experience and skills of the developer you choose (more on that in a minute) will be the biggest factors in determining your website’s cost.

-Small businesses who are just starting out, wanting to at least have a website to list on their business card, won’t need much functionality.
-These types of projects are usually less expensive.
+Small businesses who are just starting out, who want to at least have a website to list on their business card, won’t need much functionality.
+These types of projects are usually less expensive as they tend to take less time to design and build than a website that has, say, a thousand pages to design, create, and populate with content.

-Projects that require eCommerce, have a critical need to be found in search engines, or require members areas can become more expensive quickly.
+Projects that require eCommerce functionality, have a critical need to be found in search engines, or require members areas can become more expensive quickly.

 While no one can answer the budget question but yourself— think about the problems you have and what it would be worth to you to solve those problems.
-A website that accomplishes its goals can be very valuable to your business.
+A website that accomplishes its goals can be very valuable to your business— and make you more money down the road.

 Keep in mind that websites aren’t just an expense— they can be an investment.
 If you have clear goals in mind (ones that can result in bringing your business more profit) it’s not uncommon for a website to pay for itself quickly (and hundreds of times over).